15.2 KB · updated 2026-07-06 · md

 --install-cogneeInstalls Cognee with the current Python if missing.

-Users do not need to know the UA install path or type /understand; project compile runs project refresh-understand-anything when the UA graph is missing or stale.
+Users do not need to know the UA install path or type /understand; tesserae compile runs tesserae integrations refresh understand-anything when the UA graph is missing or stale.

 2. Compile the graph and projections